Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

+which corroborates the internal consistency of our findings.} The combination of our traveling pseudopotentials with Pickard and Mauri's (PM) formulation of the uniform magnetic field perturbation guarantees that all the above relations are exactly fulfilled in presence of nonlocal operators, thereby overcoming the long-standing difficulties of the existing theory.~\cite{Zabalo-22}

-To demonstrate the above formal results, we have implemented our prescriptions in the linear-response module of ABINIT~\cite{abinit}.
+{Eq.~\eqref{sum_tra} and~\eqref{sum_rot} constitute our main formal results from the point of view of the physics.} To demonstrate them numerically, we have implemented our prescriptions in the linear-response module of ABINIT~\cite{abinit}.
 In Table~\ref{eq20bc} we present a numerical test of the translational sum rules on three representative crystals.
 By accounting for the velocity dependence of the pseudopotentials, the sum rules are satisfied to a very high accuracy, correcting for the large discrepancies that arise within the standard implementation.
 Such deviations are especially large in the case of the force constants, where the effective number of electrons contributing to inertia departs significantly (10\%--20\%) from $N$ in all cases.
 In Table~\ref{tab_magnetic}, we test the rotational sum rules by extracting the rotational $g$ factor and magnetic susceptibility ($\chi^{\rm mag}_{\alpha\alpha}$) of a set of small molecules.
-We choose our target system because of the availability of benchmark all-electron data for $\chi^{\rm mag}_{\alpha\alpha}$, which were calculated in Ref.~\cite{Pickard-03} within the individual gauges for atoms in molecules (IGAIM) method.~\cite{igaim} Our results are in remarkable agreement with the IGAIM values, with maximum deviations of 0.1 cm$^3$/mol and 0.06 cm$^3$/mol in the case of CH$_4$ and P$_2$, respectively.
+We choose our target system because of the availability of benchmark all-electron data for $\chi^{\rm mag}_{\alpha\alpha}$, which were calculated in Ref.~\cite{Pickard-03} within the individual gauges for atoms in molecules (IGAIM) method.~\cite{igaim} Our results are in remarkable agreement with the IGAIM values, with maximum deviations of $0.1 \times 10^{-6}$ cm$^3$/mol (0.5\%) and $0.06 \times 10^{-6}$ cm$^3$/mol (0.3\%) in the case of CH$_4$ and P$_2$, respectively.
 Such an excellent match provides strong support to our arguments, and to the overall numerical quality of our implementation.
 Regarding $g$ factors, our values are generally in line with those of Ref.~\cite{Zabalo-22}, with more important deviations in some cases~\cite{supp}; a detailed account of these results will be presented elsewhere.